zorael/dialect/README.md

 It is `pure` and `@safe` in the default `library` configuration.

-## How to use
+### How to use

 See the [/examples](/examples) directory for a simple bot client that connects to an IRC server and joins a channel.

-> This is not a bot framework; for that you're better off with the full reference-implementation [`kameloso`](https://github.com/zorael/kameloso) and writing a plugin for it that suits your needs.
+> This project is not a bot framework; for that you're better off with the full reference-implementation [`kameloso`](https://github.com/zorael/kameloso) and writing a plugin for it that suits your needs.

-### Longer story
+#### Longer story

+* Write a client that connects to an IRC server and reads from it.
-* Create an [`IRCClient`](http://dialect.dpldocs.info/dialect.defs.IRCClient.html) and configure its members. (required for context when parsing)
+* Create an [`IRCClient`](https://zorael.github.io/dialect/dialect.defs.IRCClient.html) and configure its members. (required for context when parsing)
-* Create an [`IRCServer`](http://dialect.dpldocs.info/dialect.defs.IRCServer.html) and configure its members. (it may work without but just give it at minimum a host address)
+* Create an [`IRCServer`](https://zorael.github.io/dialect/dialect.defs.IRCServer.html) and configure its members. (it may work without but just give it at minimum a host address)
-* Create an [`IRCParser`](http://dialect.dpldocs.info/dialect.parsing.IRCParser.html) with your client and server via constructor.
+* Create an [`IRCParser`](https://zorael.github.io/dialect/dialect.parsing.IRCParser.html) with your client and server via its constructor.
 Pass it by `ref` if passed around between functions.
-* Read a string from the server and parse it into an [`IRCEvent`](http://dialect.dpldocs.info/dialect.defs.IRCEvent.html) with [`yourParser.toIRCEvent(stringFromServer)`](http://dialect.dpldocs.info/dialect.parsing.toIRCEvent.html).
+* Read a string from the server and parse it into an [`IRCEvent`](https://zorael.github.io/dialect/dialect.defs.IRCEvent.html) with [`yourParser.toIRCEvent(stringFromServer)`](https://zorael.github.io/dialect/dialect.parsing.IRCParser.toIRCEvent.html).
+* Switch on the event's [`type`](https://zorael.github.io/dialect/dialect.defs.IRCEvent.Type.html) member to handle the event.

+##### Like so

 ```d
 IRCClient client;